statichunt/geeky-hugo/exampleSite/content/blog/how-to-create-online-courses.md

 draft: false
 ---

 Online learning and education continues to grow at a record setting pace.
 According to Global Market Insights, the e-learning market is expected to surpass 375 billion U.S.D. by 2026.
 This surge is driven by the flexibility, accessibility, and variety of online courses available to learners worldwide.
-For creators, this presents an incredible opportunity to reach a global audience and .
+Therefore, if you know **how to create online courses**, there is plently of opportunities online for you to earn income.

+{{< toc >}}

 ## How to Create Online Courses